matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `allow_public_rooms_without_auth`

-If set to 'true', allows any other homeserver to fetch the server's public rooms directory via federation.
-Defaults to 'false'.
+If set to true, allows any other homeserver to fetch the server's public rooms directory via federation.
+Defaults to false.

 Example configuration:
 ```